isaaccarjr/phoenix/SSH Tunneling.md

 -L Explained:
-The -L flags specifies a local forwarding.
-This states that the TCP client and SSH client are both on the same Client machine.
+The -L flags specifies a local port forwarding.
+This states that the TCP client and SSH client are both on the same "Client" machine.
 When using the flag -L in regards to T1 -> T2 this means that the user is creating the start of the SSH pipe (The entrance) at T1 (bind_address IP).
-The pipe will start at T1 and create an ssh connection with a Server machine and a defined port.
-The SSH pipe will end at T2 and port forward the traffic starting at T1 and sending it to T2 (Server machine IP) to a hostport you defined.
+The pipe will start at T1 and create an ssh connection to a Server machine and a defined hostport.
+The SSH pipe will end at T2 and the bind_port will forward the traffic starting at T1 and sending it to T2 (Server machine IP) and hostport you have defined.

 Note: The -L option is only used for establishing a local port forward for a FUTURE connection.
 You can only interact with it by logging into it via another ssh session.
 In this case we logged into T2(192.168.159.132) via ssh on port 4444 root@127.0.0.1 (local host).